 In 2016 Bojan was appointed Professor of Baroque Violin at the Royal College of Music, and is passionate about training the next generation of instrumentalists in historically-informed playing styles.
-He was recently appointed the leader of the Academy of Ancient Music.
+In April 2018 he was appointed the leader of the Academy of Ancient Music.

 Bojan plays a violin by Francesco Ruggieri from the 1680's, kindly loaned to him by the Jumpstart Junior Foundation.